PBBlox/powerapps-docs/powerapps-docs/maker/portals/configure/configure-ws-federation-settings-azure-ad.md

 # Configure WS-Federation for portals with Azure Active Directory

-In this article, you'll learn about configuring WS-Federation provider for portals with Azure Active Directory.
+In this article, you will learn about configuring WS-Federation provider for portals utilizing Azure Active Directory.

 > [!NOTE]
-> - Portals isn't limited to only Azure AD, multi-tenant Azure AD, or Azure AD B2C as the WS-Federation providers.
-You can use any other provider that confirms to the WS-Federation specifications with portals.
+> - Portals are not limited to utilizing only Azure AD, multi-tenant Azure AD, or Azure AD B2C as the WS-Federation providers.
+You can utilize any other provider with portals as long as that provider conforms to the WS-Federation specifications.
-> - Changes to the authentication settings [may take a few minutes](../admin/clear-server-side-cache.md#caching-changes-for-portals-with-version-926x-or-later) to reflect on the portal.
-Restart the portal using the [portal actions](../admin/admin-overview.md) if you want to reflect the changes immediately.
+> - Changes to the authentication settings [may take a few minutes](../admin/clear-server-side-cache.md#caching-changes-for-portals-with-version-926x-or-later) to be reflected on the portal.
+You can restart the portal using the [portal actions](../admin/admin-overview.md) if you would like the changes to be reflected immediately.

 To configure Azure AD as the WS-Federation provider: